helium/react-native-helium/guides/Account.md

 ## Create a Keypair

-Create a keypair from a random mnemonic.
+{@link createKeypair} creates a keypair from a random mnemonic.
 A [mnemonic](https://en.bitcoin.it/wiki/Seed_phrase), or seed phrase, is a list of 12 [BIP 39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) words.
 The Mnemonic can be used to restore the account keypair.
 Creating the keypair returns its private key (keypairRaw), public key (address), and its mnemonic.